GraceHsu12/UCB_Project1_team/README.md

 Analysis will be completed with the following parameters:

 1. Companies
 Five top companies per industry (Industrial/Tech, Finance, Retail, Other) were chosen at random from the list provided by Forbes Fortune 1000 for a total of twenty companies.
 All companies will be unique based on the state that the headquarters are based.
-While some companies will have multiple offices or sites, we are basing the housing market impact of only the main headquarters’ city.
+While some companies will have multiple offices or sites, analysis will be based on the housing market impact of only the main headquarters’ city.
 This is based on the assumption that the company’s largest impact on employment and economy will be in the town they are headquartered.

 2. Stock Price